aharonium/opensiddur.org/posts/posts/tkhine-for-shabbat-mevorkhim-rosh-hodesh-kislev_(aharon.varady_2017-11-12).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 This miracle shows how far-reaching is the love that Hashem be blessed, has for Jews when they observe the Torah.
 So too, dear God, awaken your mercy to do miracles and wonders with us.
 We should be able to keep your Torah with a happy heart.
-You should illuminate our constellation in this month with health and sustenance, and allow us the merit to kindle lights in the Holy Temple, speedily in our days.
-Amen.
+You should illuminate our constellation in this month with health and sustenance, and allow us the merit to kindle lights in the Holy Temple, speedily in our days. <em>Amen</em>.
 </div></td>
 </tr>
 </tbody></table>